-Our primary uses of capital are, and we expect will continue to be, compensation and related expenses, ongoing costs related to our NDA submission for XIPERE, research and development costs to build our product candidate pipeline, legal and other regulatory expenses and general overhead costs.
+Our primary uses of capital are, and we expect will continue to be, compensation and related expenses, research and development costs to build our product candidate pipeline, legal and other regulatory expenses and general overhead costs.

 The successful development of our product candidates is highly uncertain.
-As such, at this time, we cannot reasonably estimate or know the nature, timing and estimated costs of the efforts that will be necessary to complete the remainder of the development of XIPERE or any future product candidates.
+As such, at this time, we cannot reasonably estimate or know the nature, timing and estimated costs of the efforts that will be necessary to complete the development of CLS-AX or any future product candidates.
 We are also unable to predict when, if ever, material net cash inflows will commence from product sales.
 This is due to the numerous risks and uncertainties associated with developing drugs, including the uncertainty of:

-successful enrollment in, and completion of, clinical trials; receipt of marketing approvals from applicable regulatory authorities; 22 establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; and launching commercial sales of the products, if and when approved, whether alone or in collaboration with others.
+- successful enrollment in, and completion of, clinical trials; - receipt of marketing approvals from applicable regulatory authorities; - establishing commercial manufacturing capabilities or making arrangements with third-party manufacturers; - obtaining and maintaining patent and trade secret protection and regulatory exclusivity for our product candidates; and - launching commercial sales of the products, if and when approved, whether alone or in collaboration with others.